ibexa/documentation-developer/docs/users/login_methods.md

 # Login methods

-Two login methods are available: with User name or with email.
+Two login methods are available: with user name or with email.

 Providers for these two methods are `ibexa.security.user_provider.username` and `ibexa.security.user_provider.email`.

 You can configure which method is allowed under the `security` [configuration key](configuration.md#configuration-files):